De-jun-Zhang/SmallSampleGeneration/README.md

 The dataset used in this study is already published and obtained from public data repositories [1] (10x-Multiome-Pbmc10k, ATAC-Seq), which is downloaded from https://scglue.readthedocs.io/en/latest/data.html.

-In addition, we also provide a preprocessed version using MATLAB, which can be downloaded from the following website:
+In addition, we also provide a preprocessed version using MATLAB, which can be downloaded from the following URL:

 https://pan.baidu.com/s/1XMR_o6vPU7RVCu0sur-1yg?pwd=4quu Password: 4quu